The 2026/2027 Practising Certificate renewals are open. Please renew by 30 June 2026.

 One of the Law Society's most valued roles is to provide an informed and reasoned voice for lawyers and for the public on bills referred to select committee and discussion papers from government agencies and other bodies.
 Read below for our current work.

-A Government Bill which seeks to amend the Hazardous Substances and New Organisms Act 1996 to give effect to recommendations of the Agricultural and Horticultural Products Regulatory Review has been introduced.
+This Member’s Bill, which seeks to reverse the exclusion of port companies and their subsidiaries from certain rules that apply to council-controlled organisations in the Local Government Act 2002, has been referred to Select Committee.
 The Law Society’s Public Law Committee will consider making a submission; to contribute comments, please email Nilu Ariyaratne.

-This Government Bill, which seeks to implement recommendations of the Agricultural and Horticultural Products Regulatory Review that relate to the Agricultural Compounds and Veterinary Medicines Act 1997 has been introduced.
+A Member’s Bill which seeks to ensure that each government entity aligns its boundaries with local authority boundaries within a 5-year period, has been referred to the Governance and Administration Select Committee.
 The Law Society’s Public Law Committee will consider making a submission; to contribute comments, please email Nilu Ariyaratne.